 But while their Xerox Alto was the first computer to use the GUI, it certainly wasn't the last.
 The human/computer interface remains a key area of exploration for scientists at Xerox and around the world.

 © The British Library Board, 1568/3913

-Before the first millennium BCE, lists, catalogues and directories weren't organized alphabetically.
+Before the first millennium BCE, lists, catalogs and directories weren't organized alphabetically.
 It was a savage and brutal time.

 More seriously, as humans evolved and learned, alphabetization proved to be an essential (if arbitrary) method of organizing information.
 One that's still indispensable today.